Patryk Czubak

-Patryk Czubak (born 15 April 1993) is a Polish professional football manager and former player who is currently the assistant manager of Croatian First League club Osijek.
+Patryk Czubak (born 15 April 1993) is a Polish professional football manager and former player who is currently the assistant manager of Ekstraklasa club Pogoń Szczecin.

 Coaching career

 A former youth player for Flota Świnoujście, Czubak began his coaching career while studying at the Poznań University of Physical Education.
 At the time, he served as an assistant coach of several sides at the Lech Poznań Academy.
 In 2016, he joined Falubaz Zielona Góra's coaching staff as a match analyst.
 Two years later, Czubak became part of the methodology and analysis department at Ekstraklasa club Piast Gliwice, and worked as an assistant coach of their under-19 and under-21 teams.
 He departed in January 2020 to act as a match analyst at Warta Poznań, while simultaneously holding a similar role at the Poland national under-19 team.

 Managerial career

 Widzew Łódź II

 On 12 July 2021, Czubak was appointed manager of Widzew Łódź's reserve team, playing in the fifth tier, while also taking on the role of the training methology coordinator at the club's academy.